johnny-b-goode/traveller/doc/missiles.md

 ### Core Rulebook Update 2022

-*Page 171, Point Defence (Gunner)*
+Page 171, Point Defence (Gunner)
 Remove the third sentence of the first paragraph.
 Change the fourth sentence to read:

-	_A gunner may attempt Point Defence on any number of missile salvos in a round, suffering a cumulative DM-1 for every attempt after the first (the second attempt would be DM-1, the third DM-2, etc.)._
+	*A gunner may attempt Point Defence on any number of missile salvos in a round, suffering a cumulative DM-1 for every attempt after the first (the second attempt would be DM-1, the third DM-2, etc.).*

 ### High Guard

-*Page 33, Point Defence Batteries*
+Page 33, Point Defence Batteries
 Replace table at bottom of page with table indicated in Stat Changes.

 ### Vehicle Handbook

-*Page 49, Anti-Missile System*
+Page 49, Anti-Missile System
 Replace table at bottom of page with table indicated in Stat Changes.

 ## New Rules

+- Missiles use the original rules on worlds below TL 8.
 - Any missile fired at a moving spacecraft from within an atmosphere with a code greater than 4 is assumed to either be incapable of reaching the target or to have burned up before doing so.
 - Any missile fired from greater than Close range is automatically assumed to have failed, been outmaneuvered, run out of fuel, jammed, or destroyed.
 No EWar or Point Defense rolls are required.
 - Any point defence system or action (use ship TL for Gunners performing a Point Defence reaction) gains DM+1 per TL above 8, in addition to any other bonuses.